Skip to Content

 Who can I nominate as a beneficiary?

-Under super law, you can nominate your spouse, child or someone who is financially dependent on you as your beneficiary.
+Under super law, you can nominate your spouse, child, a person who is financially dependent on you or meets the definition of interdependency (you will need to identify the nature of the relationship and nature of interdependency or financial dependency) or your legal representative (e.g. executor of your will or administrator of your estate).
 For full details of who qualifies as a beneficiary please read your Product Disclosure Statement and Member Guide.

 If you don't nominate a beneficiary